 - Dr.-Ing.
 Ralf Jänicke (www) (email) (mechanics)

-Chair of Continuum Mechanics, Institute for Computational Engineering, Ruhr-Universität Bochum, Germany
+(formerly: Chair of Continuum Mechanics, Institute for Computational Engineering, Ruhr-Universität Bochum, Germany)

 activities: diffusion processes in fluid-saturated porous and fractured rocks; reduced order computational homogenization; identification of substitute material models

 - Prof. Dr.-Ing.
 David Ryckelynck (www) (email) (numerical mechanics; mechanics of materials)

 Centre des Matériaux, Ecole des Mines de Paris (Mines ParisTech), France

 activities: POD and Hyper-reduction methods in elastoplasticity, viscoplasticity, damage mechanics and finite strain.
 Acceleration of inverse problem solution for parameter calibration by fitting experimental results.